 Unfortunately, the drop in Chinese demand is not just a concern for Chinese firms and travel stocks.
 A number of U.S.-listed retailers and their investors are banking on gains in the Chinese market for their next leg of earnings growth, such as Apple, Canada Goose, and Nike (to name just a few).
 In light of the Novel Coronavirus outbreak, many of these companies have been forced to shut down storefronts and delay expansion, undercutting strategic plans and weighing on financial results.

 Perhaps most importantly, the virus has forced a number of factory closures that have rattled global supply chains.
 Given China’s outsized role in manufacturing, many companies are dependent on the Chinese labor force for their production and are essentially put out of commission by mandated plant closures.
 Even some of the largest multinational firms that have tried to lessen the blow of these closures by shifting production to other existing facilities globally have been unable to do so.
-For example, Fiat Chrysler may soon be forced to stop production at its European facilities because it is running out of components made in the company’s Chinese facility.
+For example, Fiat Chrysler was recently forced to halt production at its facility in Serbia because of a lack of components made in the company’s Chinese facility.
 As a result, the ability of many global companies to meet their production targets is now under threat.